MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-08-the-llm-flood-as-seen-from-the-trenches.md

 people working in software in some capacity, sites like Lobste.rs, The Accursed Orange Website, various Bluesky/Mastodon ecosystems.
-It feels impossible to discern which parts of it are genuine excitement and discussion, and which are puff-pieces, what part of it is skepticism at extra-ordinairy claims and what is unwillingness to engage with a subject and finding reasons to dismiss it.
+It feels impossible to discern which parts of it are genuine excitement and discussion, and which are puff-pieces, what part of it is skepticism at extra-ordinary claims and what is unwillingness to engage with a subject and finding reasons to dismiss it.

 Well, I try to be a reasonable person, so as ~~mandates~~ strong encouragements